sdiehl/llvm-codegen/README.md

 }
 ```

-The ``mem2reg`` optimizerz pass is always able to eliminate redudent stack allocations emitted using this
+The ``mem2reg`` optimizer pass is always able to eliminate redudent stack allocations emitted using this
 approach to local variables.

 For Loops